Updated: April 2020

 Who should hire Kim?
 Small business owners.

 What’s Kim’s solution?
-She focuses on brand awareness, company growth, and building connected and loyal communities.
+She focuses on brand awareness, company growth, building connections, and loyal communities.

 All of this can be seen in action on her own social channels.